grafana/loki/docs/sources/clients/promtail/stages/geoip.md

 ---
 # geoip

-The `geoip` stage is a parsing stage that reads a ip address and populates the labelset with geoip fields.
+The `geoip` stage is a parsing stage that reads an ip address and populates the labelset with geoip fields.
 Maxmind's GeoIP2 databse is used for the lookup.

 Populated fields for City db: